 Musicians often have repertoire lists of music that they play on a regular basis at weddings, much like the lists above.
 If you are still confused, make sure you ask for this so that you have a list as a starting point.
 But don't be confined by the list - it's perfectly acceptable to request your favourite songs for the musician/s to play.

-Remember - live music will add a touch of class to your special day in a way in which a pre-recording can't.
+Remember - live music will add a touch of class to your special day in a way a spotify playlist can't.
 So if you want to enhance the atmosphere and make your day more memorable for you and your guests, choose to have musicians at your ceremony.

 Does the band take requests?
 Do you have to provide them with dinner?
 Can the bride sing a song?